-The main controller of the cable physical layer is the block labeled "arbitration control," which responds to arbitration requests from the link layer (PH_ARB.request) and changes in the state of the attached ports.
+The main controller of the cable physical layer is the block labeled "arbitration control," which responds to arbitration requests from the link layer (PH_ARB.request) and changes in the state of its ports.
 It provides the management and timing signals for transmitting, receiving and repeating packets.
 It also provides the bus reset and configuration functions.
-The operation of this block is described in clause 7.7.2
+The operation of this block is described in clause 7.9.2

 The "data resynch" block decodes the data-strobe signal and retimes the received data to a local fixed frequency clock provided by the "local clock" block.
-Since the clocks of receiving and transmitting nodes can be up to 100 ppm different from the nominal, the data resynch function must be able to compensate for a difference of 200 ppm over the maximum packet length of 84.31 μ s (1024 byte isochronous packet at 98.304 Mbit/s).
+Since the clocks of receiving and transmitting nodes can be up to 100 ppm different from the nominal, the data resynch function must be able to compensate for a difference of 200 ppm over the maximum packet length of $84.31 \ \mu s$ (1024 byte isochronous packet at $98.304 \ Mbit/s$).
 The operation of this block is described in clause 4.4.1.2 of IEEE Std 1394-1995.